Purdue-CS193/homework-0-shreyasvaid/index.md

 ### Shreyas's First CS193 Homework

+# Here is a list of my favorite things about CS193:
+- I love how applicable it is to industry
+- I love how I can learn about terminal commands
+- I love how funny the slides are!
+# CS193 is a really cool class!
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown